wxcctechsummit/wxcclabguides/LTRCCT-2012/Lab0.md

  Dial the Number from your mobile phone and make sure you hear the welcome voice prompt

+#  Lab Support

+   Proctors is your number 1 contact.
+If you need assistance just raise your hand.

+   All registered participants are also added to the support room where the engineering and Product Management team is added.
+As an alternative way, you can use that space for any questions related to the Flow Control.

 ### Congratulations, you have completed prerequisite tasks!